SalviaSage/The-Registry-Repo/Wider & Closer Desktop Icons/readme.md

 It is recommended to set the taskbar to be 4 levels high, for extra taskbar space to complement the desktop icons, these all fit very well.

-I recommend this registry change for people who are annoyed by the file name truncation for desktop icons.
+I recommend this registry change for people who use a desktop resolution that is horizontally 1920 pixels are annoyed by the file name truncation for desktop icons.